 Food and Beverages

 All meals are served in the main lodge, which consists of a dining room, a separate large sitting area and bar, and a library.
-Attached to the lodge are a play zone for kids, complete with a ping-pong table, games for all ages, musical instruments, and an indoor playhouse.
+Attached to the lodge is a play zone for kids, complete with a ping-pong table, games for all ages, musical instruments, and an indoor playhouse.
 The lodge offers complimentary child care through cocktail and dinner time as well!

 In the mornings, a breakfast buffet consisting of coffee, juices, cereal, yogurt, pastries, and fresh fruit complements the American cooked-to-order menu.
 If you are not out on the water, daily lunch specials are served with a variety of snacks and fruit.
 Cocktails and appetizers are served either at the Tiki bar that overlooks the water or inside at the lodge bar.
 Dinners consist of freshly-caught local seafood including dolphin (Mahi-Mahi), wahoo, snapper, spiny lobster, conch, and hogfish.
 One of the highlighted meals is steak night, in which fresh beef is cooked over an open flame fueled by wood from Andros.
 Dinners are served with matching wines, and all meals are customized to your request for those with special dietary needs with some advanced notice.

 Typical Length of Stay